-4 Discussion
+5 Discussion

-4.1 Current lake condition
+5.1 Current lake condition

-Lakes of the Auckland Region have a wide range of current LakeSPI scores ranging from those that have no submerged vegetation (0%) to a maximum LakeSPI Index of 76% (Table 32, Figure 8).
+Lakes of the Auckland region have a wide range of current LakeSPI scores ranging from those that have no submerged vegetation (0%) to a maximum LakeSPI Index of 76% (Table 33, Figure 18).

-For the purposes of ranking and discussing these results, the Auckland lakes have been categorised into five lake condition categories (Excellent, High, Moderate, Poor, Non-vegetated) according to their current LakeSPI Index (Table 32, Figure 8).
+For the purposes of ranking and discussing these results, the Auckland lakes have been categorised into five lake condition categories (Excellent, High, Moderate, Poor, Non-vegetated) according to their current LakeSPI Index (Table 33, Figure 18).
 Additionally the lakes have been further divided based on the apparent impacting factor influencing the score.
-Impacting factors include 'weed' invasion (Invasive Impact Index ≥60%), vegetation development limited by 'water quality', and/or by 'water level' fluctuations (Table 32), but also recognize where grass carp have been utilized as a weed control measure.
+Impacting factors include 'weed' invasion (Invasive Impact Index $\geq$ 60%), vegetation development limited by 'water quality', and/or by 'water level' fluctuations (Table 33), impacts from coarse fish disturbance, but also recognize where grass carp have been utilized as a weed control measure.